hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 > ## Instances with bind paths
 >
-> When starting an instance, the same options for bind directories between the host and the container when running
+> When starting an instance, the same options for bind directories between the host and the container as running
 > an interactive session are available.
 For example, if you want a directory mounted inside the instance, use the
 > `--bind` option:
 > ```bash
 > singularity instance start --bind /home/user/mydata:/data centos_centos7.sif mycentos7
-> run --no-mount tmp my_container.sif
 > ```
 > binding the directory `mydata/` from the host as `/data` inside the instance.
 {: .callout}